Pothulapati/doker/README.md

-# Kubernetes Images
+# Do**k**er

-A docker-cli like experience for managing your images on your kubernetes cluster.
+A docker-cli like experience for managing your docker daemons on a kubernetes cluster.

-Kubernetes Images is a Kubectl plug-in that allows users to manage docker images that are present across their nodes in a Kubernetes Cluster.
-This requires a daemonSet to be deployed which acts like an agent that talks to the docker daemon on the node, and performs tasks.
+do**k**er is a CLI tool that enables the use of common docker-cli commands but on the context of a kubernetes cluster.
+It allows users to manage and operate both containers and images mainly by connecting to the docker daemons running on each node in the kubernetes cluster.
+This is done by running a daemonset which acts like an agent that talks to the docker daemon on the node, and performs tasks.

-The Kubectl plugin gives you a docker-cli like experience but in the context of a Kubernetes cluster i.e multiple docker daemons.

 ## Features

 - Allows users to load images from the local docker daemon to all the nodes in your remote Kubernetes cluster.
 - Allows users to list images present across all the nodes in the cluster.
-- Allows users to prune images in the kubernetes cluster.
-- Allows to check if an image present in the cluster.
+, etc

 ## Architecture